ananyachowdary/employability-analytics/README.md

-# Employability Analytics Dashboard
+# 📊 Employability Analytics Dashboard
 Empowering career advisors with real-time labor market insights for Business Analyst roles across the U.S.

 ---

-## Project Description
+## 📘 Project Description

-This project aims to optimize career advisory services by providing data-driven insights into the Business Analyst job market.
-Our dashboard helps career advisors analyze:
+This Power BI dashboard offers career advisors and job seekers a comprehensive overview of the Business Analyst job market in the United States.
+By combining real-time filters, interactive visualizations, and data from LinkedIn and Kaggle (cleaned using Python), this dashboard delivers actionable insights into:

-- 📈 Job market trends
+- 📈 Job market fluctuations
-- 💰 Salary benchmarks
+- 💰 Salary trends by role, region, and experience
-- 🔥 Candidate interest across locations
+- 📍 Regional hiring demand
-- 🧭 Career path preferences
+- 🎯 Career path trajectories
-- 🏢 Employer demand
+- 🔥 Market competition and application trends

-Using data sourced from LinkedIn and cleaned with Python, the dashboard provides real-time visualizations to support advisors in making accurate, personalized, and informed recommendations for job seekers.
+Our goal is to support data-driven decision-making for both advisors and candidates seeking employment in the Business Analyst field.

 ---

-## Table of Contents
+## 📚 Table of Contents

 - [Usage](#usage)
 - [Features](#features)